 Like most authentication protocols, LDAP comes with an array of commands that enable users to meet the various LDAP objectives.
 Notably, the ldapsearch command is arguably the most critical LDAP command.

 This article discusses ldapsearch command, a utility that features a shell-accessible interface.
 It opens a connection to an LDAP server to help with entry management.
 Besides, it binds and performs various searches based on pre-determined and specified search parameters.

-However, before you begin using this utility, ensure that LDAP properly installed and configured on your system.
-You can then use the ldapsearch command to perform the following functions.
+But before you begin trying out this utility, ensure that you have LDAP correctly installed and configured in your system.
+You can then use the ldapsearch command to perform the following functions:

 a.
 Query LDAP Server for Information